peter-sattler/money-transfer-api/README.md

 :moneybag: Using regular expressions, check that the account number path parameter is numeric
 :moneybag: Check if source and target accounts are different before making a transfer
 :moneybag: Added HTTP 1.1 cache controls
-:moneybag: Created separate integration test harnesses for Bank, Customer and Account
+:moneybag: Created separate a integration test harness for Bank, Customer and Account
 :moneybag: Check for concurrent updates during transfers
+:moneybag: Added concurrency test harness

 Pete Sattler
 21 January 2019